 - As recommended by the British Dyslexia Association, we adopt a continuous cursive style of writing. - All staff model the agreed cursive style when modelling writing both in class, on displays and in feedback in books. - Children to be introduced to pre-cursive and cursive script at the earliest stages of writing. - Children in the Foundation Stage should be writing in the pre-cursive script to enable an easier transition in Year 1 into the cursive script, depending on their ability.
-However, the expectation is that by the end of Reception pupils will start to transfer towards a cursive script depending on their skill and ability.
+Children in the EYFS are assessed on an ongoing basis through observation, handwriting informs part of this.

-- Children in the EYFS are assessed on an ongoing basis through observation, handwriting informs part of this.
-Within Key Stage One and Key Stage Two, handwriting is assessed as part of children's writing assessments. - Both right and left handed children should be encouraged to use the tripod grip which allows the pen/pencil to be held securely whilst allowing controlled movements of the pen/pencil nib - Left-handed children may find it difficult to follow right-handed teachers as they demonstrate letter formation (and vice versa).
+- Within Key Stage One and Key Stage Two, handwriting is assessed as part of children's writing assessments. - Both right and left handed children should be encouraged to use the tripod grip which allows the pen/pencil to be held securely whilst allowing controlled movements of the pen/pencil nib - Left-handed children may find it difficult to follow right-handed teachers as they demonstrate letter formation (and vice versa).
 Teachers will demonstrate to left-handers on an individual or group basis. - Left-handed pupils should sit to the left of a right-handed child so that they are not competing for space.